coldenate/citationista/README.md

 ## 🐛 Bugs and Issues

 Found a bug or want to suggest a feature?
 Please open an issue on our [GitHub Issues](https://github.com/coldenate/citationista/issues) page.
 Your feedback is invaluable!

+> [!NOTE]
+> If you're reporting a bug, please include as much information as possible to help us reproduce the bug.
+We love detailed bug reports! **Your Zotero Library Exported** is a great place to start.

 ---